 "The traditional defense industrial base was built for a different era," according to former Pentagon acquisition chief Will Roper, who now advises defense tech startups.
 "These neoprimes are architecting systems the way Netflix builds software, not the way we built fighter jets in the 1980s."

 The disruption extends beyond just technology.
-While and operate massive manufacturing facilities and employ hundreds of thousands, the new defense tech players are leveraging software-defined systems that require fewer physical assets but command premium valuations.
+While Boeing and Lockheed operate massive manufacturing facilities and employ hundreds of thousands, the new defense tech players are leveraging software-defined systems that require fewer physical assets but command premium valuations.